Opinion | The latest GOP attack on Biden has a huge hole in it

 This is a terrible situation.
 But it’s happening in large part because Biden is undoing a Trump policy that should be undone.

-Due to covid, the previous administration turned away most asylum seekers — without hearings — under a legal provision allowing a temporarily block on noncitizens from entering to protect public health.
+Due to covid-19, the previous administration turned away most asylum seekers — without hearings — under a legal provision allowing a temporary block on noncitizens from entering to protect public health.

-Biden is no longer applying this provision to unaccompanied children and teenagers (while keeping it for adults) helping fuel child backlogs.
-But that’s a move in the right direction, both from a humanitarian and rule of law perspective.
+Biden is no longer applying this provision to unaccompanied children and teenagers (while keeping it for adults), helping fuel child backlogs.
+But that’s a move in the right direction, both from a humanitarian and rule-of-law perspective.

 Coronavirus will be tamed before long, and we have a legal obligation to allow migrants to exercise their right to seek asylum.
 And as David Bier notes, that provision is not for controlling migrant flows outside a genuine public health rationale.
 If anything, expelling adults abuses it.

-So continuing to use this tool is not a tenable long term solution to the humanitarian problem, and it’s not in keeping with the rule of law.
+So continuing to use this tool is not a tenable long-term solution to the humanitarian problem, and it’s not in keeping with the rule of law.
 That requires letting in the kids, and we will have to allow more adults to apply for asylum.
 The question is how we manage it.

 The problem is not lax enforcement